New Research Encourages Bitter Baby Foods

 Offering a wide variety of tastes to my children was difficult at first.
 On more than one occasion I’d end up with spinach or other leafy greens on the high chair or knocked to the ground after my child refused to eat it.
 Some babies were a lot pickier than others, so don’t give up just because one baby won’t eat anything other than apple sauce.
 It will take some time and encouragement but you will thank yourself later when your child accepts even the bitterest of veggies!

-Hope you enjoyed this little news piece, and check back in tomorrow for a great giveaway.
+Hope you enjoyed this little news piece.